baleboy/balenet/content/about.md

 template = "blog-page.html"
 +++

-Hello, my name is Francesco, aka Bale, and this is my website.
 I am an Italian software professional living in Finland.
+Yes, you read it right.

 Sometimes I think about stuff and I feel the urge to write it down.
 This helps me structure my thoughts and remember what I have done.
 To give myself the motivation to finish what I start writing, I created this website.

+The theme of this site is loosely inspired by the ZX Spectrum, my first computer and true love.

+Site made with Zola, Spectrum font by...
+CSS by ChatGPT